unicef/publicgoods-toolkit/docs/adoptability.md

 deployment configuration that they are accustomed to, and move your data from the old system to the new system.
-In order to better enforce this point about data portability, agencies could consider adding a contractural clause that a vendor is required to put in additional hours above a certain baseline to port data to a new vendor implementation, should the need to switch vendor support arise at some future point.
+In order to better enforce this point about data portability, agencies could consider adding a contractual clause that a vendor is required to put in additional hours above a certain baseline to port data to a new vendor implementation, should the need to switch vendor support arise at some future point.